Here you'll find tropes for the various non-empire entities, creatures and factions you may encounter throughout the galaxy.

 - Instant Awesome: Just Add Dragons!: A space dragon larger than a battleship, immensely powerful, and comes with its own Dragon Hoard full of riches and, potentially, a researchable Armor of Invincibility or the chance to raise your own mini-dragon.

-- Last of Its Kind: As far as anyone can tell, this specimen is the sole survivor not only of its species, but also of the entire universe it was born in.
+- Last of Its Kind: As far as the Curators can tell, this specimen is the sole survivor not only of its species, but also of the entire universe it was born in.
+This can be subverted if you manage to hatch its egg.
+In addition, Shard, the L-Drakes, and the Voidspawn are Palette Swaps of the Ether Drake, implying that they're related to it.

 - Mercy Kill: Being the sole survivor of a previous universe, the Ether Drake is not only the Last of Its Kind, but also physically ill-suited to existence in ours.
 It's heavily implied that putting it out of its misery is doing it a favor.